BogdanTarus/solubility/README.md

 | ![](media/smiles/set_002_c010.png) | OC(=O)C1CCCN1C1=NC=C(C=N1)C1=CC2=NC=CC(NC3=NC=CN=C3)=C2C=C1 |

-### 3.4.
-Structure-based solubility calculation.
-Case study examples

-## 4. Decide on the deep learning model
-> Assan: with the litterature/bibliography u will get insights for the model to choose :)
-## 5. Learn and test the model

-## 6. Predict the aqueous solubility of novel compounds w/o experimental solubility values

-## 7. Construct a web application
+## 4. Construct a web application

-> Assan :This application will be a Flask application deployed in the cloud.
-It will take as input the SMILES of the new compound and will display the solubility.
+A flask API that predict the aqueous solubility ca be deployed on AWS/EC2.
+The are two forms of the API: command-line based and HTML based.
+The user should input the SMILES of the chemical structure with the unknown aqueous solubility and will get the predicted value.
+Detailed instructions related to the deployment process can be found [here](https://github.com/BogdanTarus/solubility/tree/master/models/1_solubility_physical-descriptors/03_flask_deployment_AWS-EC2).